 Surgical decompression for patients with TOS has been shown to be both an efficient and dependable treatment intervention; however, results worsen over time.
 4 It has been reported that there is no significant difference in terms of relief of symptoms in postoperative outcomes between individuals who have had excision of either a cervical rib or of a first rib.
-10 Landry et al. 12 reported on their series of 79 patients at mean follow-up of 4.2 years.
+11 Landry et al. 18 reported on their series of 79 patients at mean follow-up of 4.2 years.
 Of the 79 patients, 15 had a first rib resection and 64 were managed conservatively.
-They found that most patients who were conservatively managed, in their nonrandomized series, returned to work and had significant improvement in symptoms.
+They found that most patients, who were conservatively managed, in their nonrandomized series, returned to work and had significant improvement in symptoms.
 In contrast, those individuals who underwent a first rib resection did not have an improved functional outcome.

-This Standard of Care outlines the conservative physical therapy evaluation and management of a patient with TOS.
-Please see the separate Standard of Care for patients with VTOS.
+This Standard of Care outlines the conservative physical therapy evaluation and management of a patient with VTOS.